I have been researching and writing about consumer electronics for over 13 years.

 A counter-depth refrigerator is merely one that will sit at the same depth as your cabinets and counter, meaning that it won't stick out beyond them.
 This improves the look of your kitchen and assures the appliance intrudes on your work space less.
 Refrigerators can be as deep as 36", but a counter-depth model won't exceed 30".

 All major manufacturers offer counter-depth refrigerators, and they come in a wide variety of finishes.
-Some, in fact, require custom panels, which allows you to match your refrigerator to your cabinetry.
+Some, in fact, require custom panels, which allow you to match your refrigerator to your cabinetry.
 On this page, you will find tips for choosing a refrigerator.

 Measure the dimensions (height, width, and depth) of the space you have to place the refrigerator.
 Subtract 1" from the top and sides to allow for clearance.
 This will tell you the largest dimensions you can consider for your new appliance.
 Don't forget to leave enough space for doors to open without hitting a nearby cabinet, wall, or appliance.
 Split doors such as on side-by-side models tend to require less space.